Privacy Policy

 1.2.2.)
 How do we collect your data?

+On the one hand, your data is collected when you communicate it to us.
+This may, for example, be data that you enter in a contact form.
 Other data is collected automatically or with your consent when you visit the website by our IT systems.
 This is primarily technical data (e.g. Internet browser, operating system or time of page access).
 This data is collected automatically as soon as you enter this website.

 1.2.3.)
 What do we use your data for?